sripwoud/cza-templates/templates/circom/README.md

 ## Develop

-To start setup and start everything:
+To setup and start everything:

 ```commandline
 ./setup